fyac44/clarity_CC_SAMII/README.md

 :bangbang:
-This repository has been replaced with a newer release of the Clarity code that supports all Clarity Challenges: CEC1, CPC1 and the current challenge CEC2.
-Please redirect to [https://github.com/claritychallenge/clarity](https://github.com/claritychallenge/clarity) .
+This repository is based on the former clarity challenge repository, but it has been replaced with a newer release of the Clarity code that supports all Clarity Challenges: CEC1, CPC1 and the current challenge CEC2.
+Please redirect to [https://github.com/claritychallenge/clarity](https://github.com/claritychallenge/clarity).

+SAMII is not moving to the newest repository since it was developed here.
+A newer version of SAMII will be developed in his own repository and will be announce in the future.

+This branch is meant to reproduce the results obtained in the challenge.
 :bangbang: